vesqers/vesqers/README.md

 You don't have to worry about being formal — just talk normally.

 **Feel free to say hi, even if I'm quiet.**

+Btw you can always ask me for supporter advantages in party!